Discover what's on in the Fleurieu

-Sunday , December 11, The Esplanade, 9am-3pm.
-There are around 60 market stalls where you can find bric-a-brac, arts and crafts, fashion, jewellery, produce and more.
-Get in some Christmas gift shopping while you enjoy a day out with family and friends.
-There are food and drink options available.
-For details visit https://www.facebook.com/victorharborbeachsidemarket

-Tuesday, December 13, Port Elliot Town Square, behind the old Council Chambers, 33 The Strand, 4pm-8pm.
-Join the Port Elliot community at the free twilight event in the local park which celebrates the start of Christmas with singing.
-The program will feature guest artists giving the Christmas message and local bands and singers will lead the crowd for a joyous evening of Christmas Carols.
-Father Christmas will also drop in to greet the children.

 Friday, December 16, Soldiers Memorial Gardens, Strathalbyn, 2pm-9.30pm.
 There is so much to see and do as the town heralds in the Christmas festive season.
-Market stalls will be open from 2pm to 7pm with a range of produce.
+Market stalls will be open from 2pm to 7pm with a range of produce, artisan products, crafts and much more.
 The Christmas pageant starts at 6pm and is followed by carols and entertainment at 7.30pm.
 Fireworks will close the event at around 9.30pm.

+Saturday, December 17, Newland Uniting Church, Victoria St, Victor Harbor, 7.30pm.
+Join Australian country group The Sherrahs for an evening of variety in a special celebration of joy and love, especially over Christmas.
+Tickets are $25 adults, pensioners/seniors/concessions $20 and children under 12 free.
+They are available at Swan's Harbor Pharmacy, at the door or online at Trybooking https://www.trybooking.com/eventlist/newland

 Sunday, December 18, Goolwa Oval Recreation Precinct, Goyder Street, two session times, 3pm and 6.30pm.
 Enjoy carols, singing and entertainment from a cast of over 100 local entertainers, with the support of the Goolwa Concert Band.
 Take your own seats or picnic rug, as well as refreshments for the night.